cosmos-open/cosmos-mimetype-sniffer/README.md

-# Cosmos MimeType Sniffer Overview
+# CosmosStack MimeType Sniffer Overview

-Mime type sniffer component, a library that used to identify the real type of physical file via infering the head of the file binary information, and then returns the MIME type for that/those file extension name(s).
+Mime type sniffer component, a library that used to identify the real type of physical file via inferring the head of the file binary information, and then returns the MIME type for that/those file extension name(s).

-This repository belongs to [Open Cosmos](https://github.com/cosmos-open) Project, a part of [COSMOS LOOPS PROGRAMME](https://github.com/cosmos-loops/).
+This repository belongs to [Open Cosmos](https://github.com/cosmos-open) Project, a part of [Cosmos Stack](https://github.com/cosmos-stack/).

 This project depend on [OPENCOSMOS/FileTypeSniffer](https://github.com/cosmos-open/cosmos-filetype-sniffer).